 Topics to be Covered: The class will cover the following topics: Overview of computational perception.
 Tutorials on Matlab, open computer vision (openCV), and speech recognition packages.
 Basic image processing.
 Color and movement detection.
 Human activity recognition based on motion history images.
 The sense of self.
 Sensory substitution.
+Audio processing and seech segmentation.
+Sound classification and recognition.
 Tracking techniques including Kalman filters and particle filters.
 Face detection and face recognition: eigenfaces, cascades, and neural network-based approaches.
 Hidden Markov models for activity recognition and speech recognition.
 Gesture recognition.
 Theories of vision and intelligence.
 Affective computing, i.e., computing that relates to, arises from, or deliberately influences human emotions.

-Textbook & Readings: There is no required textbook for this class.
+Textbook & Readings: The required book for this class is "Learning OpenCV: Computer Vision with the OpenCV Library" by Gary Bradski and Adrian Kaehler.
+This is a very good reference book but it is not a textbook.
 The lectures will be based on a number of sources most of which are available for download from the Internet (links will be provided on the class web page).
 Reading material that is not available on-line will be placed on reserve in the library.
-A tentative list of readings to be covered in this class is provided at the end of this document.
+A tentative list of readings is provided at the end of this document.